wofsauge/IsaacDocs/docs/faq/faq.md

 Basement Renovator is written in Python, so you can either run it from source or download a pre-bundled exe file from the [releases page](https://github.com/Basement-Renovator/Basement-Renovator/releases).

+## Troubleshooting

+### Why is my sprite showing up in-game as a black or red square? {: .subHeader}

+This happens when the sprite is saved with the wrong bit depth.
+Set it at 32-bit depth specifically.
+(Don't set it to be "Automatic".)

+### Mods are not visible in "mods" menu after subscription {: .subHeader}
+if mods are not visible in the mods folder even after you subscribed to the mod on the Steam Workshop, it could be caused by the following:

+1. You dont own all DLCs (Afterbirth and Afterbirth+).
+All Steam Workshop mods require those two DLCs to be installed in order for them to work correctly.

+2. (Only in AB+:) Your Windows / Mac Username does contain special characters, that are not part of the standard english alphabet.
+Since the game is not able to interpret those correctly, it cant find the mods folder.
+In order to fix this issue, you sadly have to create a new Windows User on your computer which name only contains english characters.

+### A mod doesn't work correctly {: .subHeader}
+If a mod doesn`t work for you, there are multiple possible solutions:

+1. Check if the mod is listed and enabled in the "mods" menu.
+See the question aboth if that is not the case.
+2. Close the game, unsubscribe from the mod on the Workshop, delete the Mod
+3. Check if the Debug Console contains any Error messages.
+[How to open the Console](https://bindingofisaacrebirth.gamepedia.com/Debug_Console).

+    * If the error message reads  `... attempt to call a nil value (global 'RegisterMod')`, your game files are corrupt and you need to do **Step 5**.

+4. Disable all other mods you have installed and see if one of those caused any errors.

+5. Execute the "Verify Game cache files" function in steam for the Game.
+Step by step guide can be found here Verify Game Cache Files [inxile.zendesk.com](https://inxile.zendesk.com/hc/en-us/articles/115004662908-Verify-game-cache-files-Steam-)

+### A big mod has invisible enemies, and everything seems broken {: .subHeader}
+It is highly likely that this is due to Steam not downloading all of the mod's files, rather than any error in the mod.

+Here are a couple of steps you can take to try to fix it:

+1. Close the game
+1. Unsubscribe from the mod on Steam
+1. Find your mods folder (See [here](#where-can-i-find-the-mod-files) )
+1. Delete the folder of the broken mod
+1. Open the game, then close it after it finished loading (intro cutscene plays)
+1. Resubscribe to the mod
+1. Open the game again. **DON'T** close the game when it seems to not respond anymore

+This process will delete all instances of the mod files, allowing steam to try and download them all again.

+### Why isn't my code working?
+How do I know when errors occur?
+Where is the log.txt file located? {: .subHeader}

+Lua is an interpreted language, which means that if you make a typo or have otherwise bad code, you will only be able to discover it once the program actually runs.
+If the Lua interpreters encounters an error, it will write it to the game's log.txt file.

+By default, this file is located at: `C:\Users\[username]\Documents\My Games\Binding of Isaac Repentance\log.txt`

+Open this file and search it carefully for Lua-related errors.
+(Ctrl + f for "error" is a good start.)
+This will often tell you the line number that you messed up on.

+It is also recommended to set `FadedConsoleDisplay=1` in the options.ini file so that it is a little bit more easy to discover errors while you play.

+For people comfortable with command-line applications, use my [isaac-log-viewer](https://github.com/Zamiell/isaac-log-viewer) script and have it running on a second monitor as you code & test.

+### When is the log.txt cleared? {: .subHeader}

+Every time that you open the game, all of the contents of the log.txt is deleted.
+Thus, if you need information from the log after a bug occurs, make sure that you do not re-launch the game.

+### How do I troubleshoot my code? {: .subHeader}

+When you write programs, they may not work right away.
+Your first reaction should not be to paste a bunch of code into Discord and ask "why doesn't this work?".
+Doing that means you aren't putting forth very much effort to try and solve the problem on your own.

+The tried-and-true method to figure out almost any bug is called "print debugging".
+In Isaac, this means printing out a bunch of messages to the log.txt file so that you can view it and see which parts of your code are being executed, and which are not.
+So, go to a bunch of places in your code and add `Isaac.DebugString("GETTING HERE 1")`, `Isaac.DebugString("GETTING HERE 2")`, and so on.
+Then, run your code (i.e. walk around in-game and trigger the bug), and study the log.txt file to try and see what is happening.

+Often times, the reason that your code is not working is that your variables are not what you think they are.
+So, print out what the variables are at each step of the way so that you can confirm that they are what you think they are.
+Use something along the lines of: `Isaac.DebugString("GETTING HERE - FOO IS: " .. tostring(foo))`

+### I modified an XML file and the game crashes when I open it or when I go into a new run. {: .subHeader}

+A crash means that the XML file is invalid, meaning that you messed up somewhere while editing the file.
+Start over from scratch and make tiny edits one at a time until you find the exact part that crashes the game.

+Another helpful troubleshooting tool is validators like [xmlvalidation.com](https://www.xmlvalidation.com/).

+### I enabled a mod and now my game is crashing.
+How can I fix this? {: .subHeader}

+You can try looking through the log.txt file to see if anything interesting is there.
+However, in the vast majority of cases, the log will not show any helpful information when the game crashes.

+Instead, you can find the problem by disabling your mods one by one until you find the exact mod that is causing the crash.
+Then, you can report it to the developer of the mod, or try to manually fix the code yourself.

+### My mod is causing the game to crash.
+How do I figure out which line of code is causing the crash? {: .subHeader}

+First, check out the log.txt file for clues as to why the game is crashing.
+However, in the vast majority of cases, the log will not show any helpful information when the game crashes.

+If you are programming your mod in Lua, then your only option is to insert a lot of print statements to try and narrow down where the crash is occurring.

+If you are programming your mod in :material-language-typescript:TypeScript using the [IsaacScript framework](https://isaacscript.github.io/), then you can use [this crash debug plugin](https://github.com/IsaacScript/isaacscript/blob/main/src/plugins/addCrashDebugStatements.ts) that will put the exact line that the mod is crashing at in the log.txt, which is extremely handy.

 ## Coding

 ### How do I do X?
 How do I code X? {: .subHeader}